Eating Vegan During a Working Day

 - Sprinkle seeds on everything!
-I like a blend of chia, hemp, flax, sesame and sunflower seeds, preferably sprouted.
+I like a blend of chia, flax, sesame and sunflower seeds, preferably sprouted.

 - Eat quinoa if you need a grain base or have lentils and beans as a proportion of your dish as these are high in protein.

 - Eat fermented soy such as tempeh or natto with stir fries or scramble silken tofu.